 Hi.
 I’m David Harkins.
-This is my entrepreneurship blog.
+This is my entrepreneurship, business, technology, and culture blog.

 I’ve been writing and sharing my thoughts online since the earliest days of websites.
 Most of those posts here to serve as an archive to how business has changed with the evolution of the Internet and social media and all of them once resided at my home website: www.davidharkins.com.
 As of January 2017, this website is the home to those archived articles, as well as the new home to my business-focused writings on entrepreneurship, technology, culture and occasionally the intersection of the all three.

 As you read this my writing in this space, I would like you to consider a few things:

 I love the big ideas, but in the end, I am practical.

 Exploring possibilities excites me.
 I am the guy who is always thinking about the “what ifs” and “why nots.”
 Yet, things still have to get done–we cannot build endless castles in the sky.
 So, I think big, but then I try to find the most practical solution(s) or steps to achieving a goal.
 This website is a prime example of my approach.

 Consider this: When I started my graduate program in Entrepreneurship, I learned a professional blog was a requirement.
 With my home website at www.davidharkins.com in a state of disarray at that time, I needed a quick solution for a permanent blog.
 I considered finding a business-sounding domain name and even spent several hours searching for something workable.
 Nothing worked for me.
 So, I reviewed the domain names I had in my “portfolio” and chose www.mrharkins.com– a domain I picked up on a whim a few years ago.
 It is easy-to-remember, already in my portfolio of domain names, and vague.
 And because I was already planning to create a new home for my business-related writing, mrharkins.com fit the bill.